globus/globus-automate-client/WORKFLOW.md

 6. Create a new pull request to merge to `main`.
    1. Select `main` as the "base" merge branch.
-   2. Select the release or hotfix branch as the "compare" merge branch.
+   2. Select the production branch as the "compare" merge branch.
    3. Wait for CI test results (and approvals, if needed).

       > NOTE: **Merge conflicts**